How to find Water in the Wilderness

 stream in forest

 The average adult can last for 3 days without water, but that’s up until the point they actually die.
-It will only be the first 24 hours were you’re capable of actually doing anything, and after that you’ll feel so drained and sick that it will take you hours to move a few miles and eventually you’ll start to feint at which point its all down hill from there.
+It will only be the first 24 hours where you’re capable of actually doing anything, and after that, you’ll feel so drained and sick that it will take you hours to move a few miles, and eventually, you’ll start to feint at which point it’s all downhill from there.

 Unless you are in immediate danger, such as an extreme climate or at risk from animals or any kind of natural threat, then water should be a priority.
-You can last for much longer without food than you can without water, but even if its available it can contain a huge range of bacteria, parasites and insect larvae that could cause your downfall from a single sip.
-When in need of water in the wild, here’s a few things to keep in mind to help you locate and purify a source.
+You can last for much longer without food than you can without water, but even if it’s available it can contain a huge range of bacteria, parasites, and insect larvae that could cause your downfall from a single sip.
+When in need of water in the wild, here are a few things to keep in mind to help you locate and purify a source.

 Tips for finding water in the wild